scalar-labs/scalardb/docs/api-guide.md

 # ScalarDB Java API Guide

 The ScalarDB Java API is mainly composed of the Administrative API and Transactional API.
-This guide briefly explains what kinds of APIs exist, how to use them, and related topics like handling exceptions.
+This guide briefly explains what kinds of APIs exist, how to use them, and related topics like how to handle exceptions.

 ## Administrative API